Start playing guitar How to choose a guitar for beginners?

 10. “Veni Vidi Vicious” (2000) – The Hives

-The Hives understood that their key to greatness rested on doing less rather than more and on specializing.
+The Hives understood that their key to greatness rested on doing less rather than more and on specialising.
 They echoed The Stooges’ garage rock, brought manic energy to their performances, and wrote some of the best guitar riffs of the 2000s.

 That was enough for The Hives to make one of the most important indie rock albums of the 2000s with “Veni Vidi Vicious.”
 There’s plenty more on here than just “Hate to Say I Told You So” or “Main Offender.”
 This early 2000s album hits between the eyes and doesn’t stop punching.